jjoeldaniel/Avalon/README.md

  ### **3) What permissions does PawBot require?**

-   PawBot requires admin permissions and for its role to be moved up as high as possible in the role hierarchy.
+   PawBot requires various permissions (all previewed when inviting) and for its role to be moved up as high as possible in the role hierarchy.

 ### **4) Where can I contact you if I have questions?**